 A range of well-equipped laboratories supports the work of the Centre for Condensed Matter and Materials Physics including equipment for the production of nanotubes and functionalised fullerenes, and laser ablation facilities to produce nanoparticles.

 A fully-equipped film and drama studio is at the heart of the stunning ArtsTwo building, a £21m development which also houses the School of History.

 The Archives are located in the Mile End Library and hold a wealth of fascinating institutional, personal archives and rare prints, dating from the 17th Century to the present day.
 The collections document the rich history of the College and provide vital evidence for research in the arts, humanities and social science.
 Contact: firstname.lastname@example.org

 The mechanical testing labs in the School of Engineering and Materials Science are equipped to carry out tests to determine mechanical properties of materials such as yield and ultimate tensile stresses, Young's modulus, shear modulus, Poisson's ratio, fracture toughness, and hardness.

 The School of Engineering and Materials science is well-equipped with a range of additional facilities - see SEMS Research Facilities.

-The Physical Geography laboratory facilities have been designed specifically to cater for physical geography and environmental science research, providing ample opportunity for varied undergraduate classes, postgraduate and academic research.
-The Centre for Micromorphology laboratories are also used for analytical work undertaken on a consultancy basis.
+The Physical Geography laboratory facilities have been designed specifically to cater to physical geography and environmental science research, providing ample opportunity for varied undergraduate classes, postgraduate and academic research.
+The laboratories of the Centre for Micromorphology are also used for analytical work undertaken on a consultancy basis.

 Queen Mary is host to around 50 dedicated research centres or institutes, covering Cross-Faculty, Faculty of Humanities and Social Sciences and Faculty of Science and Engineering.
 For more information please see the research centres page.